Kennyluo4/NGS_analysis/readme.md

 # Scripts collection for analysis

-* this is the collection of all the biological study analysis scripts I used.
+* this is the collection of all the analysis scripts I used.

-    I will try to upload everything I worked before and organize them as well as I can

 | script | function*|
 | ---| --- |